logicallyanime/YAML_MBE_Tool/README.md

 ## Limitations

+This project is only known to be working with the MBEs found in Digimon Story: Cybersleuth Complete Edition.
+Use for other MBEs (such as Digimon Story: Time Stranger) has been untested and may not work.

 Currently YMT does not support extracting `data` mbes.
 This is due to the fact this tool uses Classes to represent the data in the MBE files rather than structure jsons, and the data mbes are not structured in a way that can be easily represented by classes.
 This may change in the future, but for now, you will need to use DSCS_Tools to extract data mbes.
 ##  Getting Started